 Projects must promote the use of sustainable and affordable technology.
-We do not support projects that use inappropriate beehive technology or unsuitable, or imported species of honey bee.
+We do not support projects that use inappropriate, costly beehive technology or unsuitable, or imported, species of honey bee.

-Please note we do not provide money to fund projects.
-We provide training and support to build skills that will be used to set up and maintain beekeeping projects within a community.
+We do not provide money to fund projects.
+Training and project support is given to build skills.
+These can be used to set up and maintain sustainable beekeeping businesses within a community.

 How to apply

-For information prior to completing the form please email our administrator at email@example.com.
+For help before completing the form please email our administrator at email@example.com.

-Alternatively, write to our Administrator, Veronica Brown at PO Box 2058, Thornbury Bristol BS35 9AF
+Or you may prefer to write to our administrator Veronica Brown at PO Box 2058, Thornbury, Bristol BS35 9AF.